mheriyanto/machine-learning-in-computer-vision/README.md

-## Machine Learning, Deep Learning, and Computer Vision References
+## Machine Learning and Deep Learning in Computer Vision
 > Data is [the new oil](https://medium.com/project-2030/data-is-the-new-oil-a-ludicrous-proposition-1d91bba4f294)?
 No: Data is [the new soil](https://towardsdatascience.com/data-is-not-the-new-oil-bdb31f61bc2d). ~ David McCandless

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)